 To change the educational landscape, technology can enhance the learning experience for younger students, especially ‘digital natives’ who grew up in a multi-sensory and multi-modal learning environment since they were young.
 According to Children International, “Education is one of the most powerful ways to reduce poverty and improve health, gender equality, peace and stability.”

-We hope to bring about a tailored learning outcome and improve literacy rates in rural areas like Legazpi that are susceptible to natural hazards such as flooding, typhoons, as well as volcanic and seismic activity.
+Other than offering an education solution for schools without electricity, We hope to bring about a tailored learning outcome and improve literacy rates in rural areas like Legazpi that are susceptible to natural hazards such as flooding, typhoons, as well as volcanic and seismic activity.